-Carson Hocevar is an American professional stock car racing driver.
-He currently competes full-time in the NASCAR Cup Series for Spire Motorsports, part-time in the NASCAR Xfinity Series for SS-Green Light Racing with BRK Racing, and part-time in the NASCAR Craftsman Truck Series, also for Spire Motorsports.
-He was previously associated with the Drivers Edge Development driver development system.
+Carson Hocevar is an American professional stock car racing driver currently competing full-time in the NASCAR Cup Series for Spire Motorsports.
+He also participates part-time in the NASCAR O'Reilly Auto Parts Series with Young's Motorsports, and the NASCAR Craftsman Truck Series with Spire Motorsports.
+Hocevar previously competed in the ARCA Menards Series and was a member of the Drivers Edge Development program, demonstrating his commitment and progression within the sport.

 On January 28, 2003, Carson Scott Hocevar was born.
 He is an American professional stock car racing driver.

-In 2015, at the age of 12, Carson Hocevar started racing at Berlin Raceway and won the track's Outlaw Late Model championship.
+In 2015, at the age of twelve, Carson Hocevar started racing at Berlin Raceway and won the track's Outlaw Late Model championship.

 In 2016, Carson Hocevar won his first Super Late Model race at Berlin Raceway.
-Later NASCAR stopped all drivers under 14 from competing at sanctioned tracks.
+NASCAR then stopped all drivers under fourteen from competing at sanctioned tracks.

-In 2017, Carson Hocevar returned to Berlin Raceway and won the track's Super Late Model championship.
+In 2017, Carson Hocevar returned to racing and won the Super Late Model championship at Berlin Raceway.

-In 2018, Carson Hocevar competed in the ARCA Menards Series.
+In 2018, Carson Hocevar began competing in the ARCA Menards Series.

 On December 20, 2019, Carson Hocevar joined Niece Motorsports for a nine-race schedule in 2020.